Shahabks/myspskills/README.md

                                                     ----------------------
                                                     How to use the package
                                                     ----------------------
+Method-1:
+You may run directly the package, My_Speaking_Skills_Assessment directly on a local computer.
+The package allows its code to be compiled standalone without installing any compiler.
+What you need to do, download

 Please download the folder called "database".
 The file includes the acoustic and linguistic data.
 Three files of four include data from a trainee.
 You will need to develop those files for your trainees if you wish to assess/predict their spoken language proficiency.
 You need to save "languagemodelingml.py" on your local computer; wherever you wish.
 Open the file "languagemodelingml.py" in Python shell or Windows terminal and run the program.